escherpad/help-desk/README.md

+### Update:
+Escherpad is in private beta!
+You can register for the beta here: www.escherpad.com/signup.
+If you want to try it right now, just message us in gitter and tell us your name!
+This is so that we can make sure that our server would stay up running.

 # Escherpad Help Desk

 [![Join the chat at https://gitter.im/escherpad/help-desk](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/escherpad/help-desk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This is a github repo used for discussions and support on Escherpad.

 You can: